 Incarceration and Getting Coverage through Maryland Health Connection

-To enroll through Maryland Health Connection during or after incarceration, you must continue to meet other eligibility requirements, such as being a resident of Maryland and being a U.S. citizen or lawfully present.
-Some Medicaid benefits are not available to you until after release.
+To enroll through Maryland Health Connection during or after incarceration, you must continue to meet other eligibility requirements, such as Maryland residency, U.S. citizenship or lawful presence.

 If you are currently incarcerated: